Skip to main content

 • atmosphere

-• “I think, even beyond the more meta elements, the game itself is very atmospheric and compelling, and I like its visuals, sound, and level designs a lot.”
+• “I think, even beyond the more meta elements, the game itself is very atmospheric and compelling, and I like its visual, sound, and level designs a lot.”

 • “Wonderfully atmospheric and just the right amount of challenging!”

-• “There isn't anything to be worried about besides the weird blobs on the walls and the ones that float around; the horror aspect of the game will just create an uneasy atmosphere.”
+• “There isn't anything to be worried about besides the weird blobs on the walls and the ones that float around; the horror aspect of the game creates just an uneasy atmosphere.”

-• “This game might not be for everyone, though.
-The low field of view is very authentic for this kind of game, but it can have the side effect of making you feel rather nauseous.
+• “This game might not be for everyone though; the low FOV is very authentic for this kind of game but can have the side effect of making you feel rather nauseous.
 Plus, the slower pace and lonely atmosphere may not be quite everyone's cup of tea.”

-• “The dated controls are cool to get used to and work around, demanding fuller attention, which can better invest the player into the game's atmosphere.”
+• “The dated controls are cool to get used to and work around and demand fuller attention, which can better invest the player into the game's atmosphere.”

 • story